AnuragChavan123/SQL_RETAIL_SALES_PROJECT1/README.md

 4)Business Analysis: Use SQL to answer specific business questions and derive insights from the sales data.

-The goal of the project is to perform **data cleaning, exploration, and business analysis** to extract actionable insights for decision-making.

 ---

 ## 🗂 Dataset